-Amaury and I have yet to see many of China’s wonders, including the terracotta warriors in Xi’an, the Great Wall, and the Forbidden City, but Foshan’s Xi Qiao Mountain utterly astounded us.
+A and I have yet to see many of China’s wonders, including the terracotta warriors in Xi’an, the Great Wall, and the Forbidden City, but Foshan’s Xi Qiao Mountain utterly astounded us.
 It just goes to show how much there is to see in China that this park is not a major tourist attraction.
 It really is worth a visit if you happen to be in the Guangzhou-Foshan area and have a few days to spare.

 This intimidating statue guards the entrance into the Bao Feng Temple complex

 On the way down, we successfully bought tickets for the shuttle, so skipped about half an hour slogging back to the entrance.
 That left us plenty of time for a nice long nap once we got back to our hotel.
-Of course, we then had to take some glamour shots of our NYE outfits before heading over to the Locksmith.

 Reserving in China as a foreigner can be an interesting business.
 First, it’s pretty complicated to make reservations as an illiterate foreigner who only has a shaky grasp on the national language, which incidentally isn’t really the local language.
 Next, most everything is done through WeChat or other booking apps… it would actually be easier a lot of the time to just call a restaurant up, but again, we don’t really speak the language so that’s near impossible.